AdobeDocs/experience-platform.en/help/segmentation/home.md

 ### Edge segmentation

-Edge segmentation is the ability to do segmentation on Platform instantaneously, allowing segments to quickly and efficiently be evaluated.
+Edge segmentation is the ability to evaluate segments on Platform instantaneously, enabling same page and next page personalization use cases.

 To learn more about edge segmentation, please read either the [API documentation](./api/edge-segmentation.md) or the [UI documentation](./ui/edge-segmentation.md).